Navy begins 90-day offensive against maritime criminals in Niger Delta – The Sun Nigeria

 The Nigerian Navy has commenced a 90-day maritime offensive tagged Operation DOUBENI II in the Niger Delta region.

-The Flag Officer Commanding (FOC)of the CNC, Rear Admiral Saidu Garba who flagged off the operation from the Nigerian Port Authority Jetty, Warri, explained that the Operation was to consolidate on the impressive achievements recorded by the Nigerian Navy during the conduct of Operation CALM WATERS which was activated in May 2019 to deter planned agitations within and around Nigerian’s maritime environment.
+The Flag Officer Commanding (FOC) of the CNC, Rear Admiral Saidu Garba, who flagged off the operation from the Nigerian Port Authority Jetty, Warri, explained that the operation was to consolidate on the impressive achievements recorded by the Nigerian Navy during the conduct of Operation CALM WATERS which was activated in May 2019 to deter planned agitations within and around Nigeria’s maritime environment.

 According to Garba, Operation CALM WATERS has to a large extent contributed to the reduction in reported incidents of sea robbery, piracy, illegal bunkering, smuggling, illegal refinery and other maritime crimes within Nigerian waters.